Review: The line begins with Roy Fokker’s VF-1S

 Total Score: (38.5/50)

-Most first releases suffer from a few bugs and this is no different.
-If KC can get the vertical stabilizers to lay flatter, the intake to peg-in as intended, the missiles to be removable without damaging the hard points, and get one more click of forward sweep from the knee then they’ll be in really good shape for future releases.
-Partially because of those issues but also because of the shoulder placement, Guardian mode was a weakness.
-Where this toy really falters is in the build tolerances so hopefully they can do a lot of fine-tuning before the next release.
+Two releases in and the KC Collectible line still has some rough edges.
+If KC can get the vertical stabilizers to lay flatter, the intake to peg-in securely, the missiles to be removable without damaging the hard points, and get one more click of forward sweep from the knee then they’ll be in really good shape for future releases.
+Partially because of those issues but also because of the shoulder placement, Guardian mode remains a weakness.
+Where this toy really falters is in the build tolerances so hopefully they can do a lot of fine-tuning.
 If they can pull that off, this will become a very exciting line of toys to own at a very competitive price.
 In the meantime, now that you know the major weaknesses, you may still find the toy quite fun just sticking to its strengths.

 Original Post date: February 3, 2019